meganemichel/nf-tower-docs/content/docs/launch/overview.md

 *For example https://github.com/nf-core/rnaseq.git*.

 **3.** A **Revision number** can be used select different versions of pipeline.
-*The Git master branch or `manifest.defaultBranch` in the Nextflow configuration will be used by default.*
+*The Git main branch or `manifest.defaultBranch` in the Nextflow configuration will be used by default.*

 **4.** The **Work directory** specifies the location of the Nextflow work directory.
 *The location associated with the compute environment will be selected by default.*